Imaginous/Cowboy_Untamed/README.md

 - Disconnect from the bike.

 ## The future
 I think there is a quite solid base now for the future.
 Offcourse removing the speed limit was my main goal.
 Second I wanted to make shortcuts which I could use via *Tasker*.<br>I have discussed with other bikers and some of us would like to be able to set the support level.
 When you want to ride along with a non e-biker the support should be a lot less.
 The idea is to make speed dependant support.
 Let's say 0-10km/h you get the current support, 11-22km/h low to no support, 23->km/h regular untamed support.
 The levels can be set by the user.
 You can activate them via a long press shortcut.<br><br>These are ideas.
 I'm now ready to start exploring how to.
-I believe it can be done, but I want to do some serious testing with my own bike before I release it into the wild.
+I believe it can be done, but I want to do some serious testing with my own bike before I release it into the wild.<br><br>Due to bad weather I can't do much testing.
+I hope we will get some nice weather soon.

 ## FAQ